Learn From The Best.

 3. The New Alchemy: Turning Food Waste into Flavor with Cryo-Concentration

 The masters of sous vide at Cuisine Solutions have been doing some groundbreaking work in cryo-concentration, using a combination of sous vide technique and a careful cold process to extract flavor and functional benefit from all manner of ingredients, including food waste.
 The results are more than just cool food science, they’re dynamite flavor components with the cleanest label possible, and useful everywhere from the banquet to the bar.
-Learn directly from the leading experts on this topic, including a tasting and interactive Q&A.
+Learn directly from the leading experts on this topic, including an interactive Q&A.

 3:00-3:20PM: Afternoon Break, featuring libations from The Spirits in Motion

 4:15-4:35PM: Sponsored Content, The Mushroom Council, "The Mushroom Menu Strategy"

 From the New York Times to Washington Post to Pinterest, there’s one vegetable that’s sprouting up above them all in 2019, even in this era of the plants — the mushroom!
 We’ll hear from the Mushroom Council’s Steve Solomon about the amazing consumer appeal for this humble fungi, how it’s helping to reimagine iconic foods like burgers and how hotel chefs are using it to solve for everything from flavor and food costs to differentiated menus and guest satisfaction.

 In this Mise tradition, the Fireside Chat, we set the scene with comfy chairs and strong drinks, and a panel of experts to talk through the burning issues of the day.
 This year, the panel are your peers, and the thorny issues we discuss are drawn directly from your feedback.
 It’s 100% real talk, zeroed in on what’s most relevant for hotel chefs.
 Be ready to participate!

 6:30-8:30PM: Evening reception featuring Premier and Signature sponsors